lariskovski/minecraft-aws/README.md

 - Format and validate the Packer template `packer fmt .` and `packer validate .`

-- Build the image `packer build -var-file="build.auto.pkrvars.hcl" .`
+- Build the image `packer build .`

 ## Terraform